ismailvohra/interactive-screens-ssr/README.md

 *   **/Experiment 2**: Contains the source code and assets for the Intentions Poll (Active Communication).
 *   **/Experiment 3**: Contains the source code and assets for the Food Waste Pledge (Two-Way Communication).

-Each experiment folder includes its own `Readme.md` file providing specific details about the setup, technologies used, and how to run or understand the code for that particular experiment.
+Each experiment folder includes its own `Readme.md` file providing specific details about the setup, technologies used, and how to run the code for that particular experiment.

 ## Experiment Overviews